julianeon/julianeon/product_support.md

 - Foster a culture that values documentation maintenance.
 - Communicate openly, honestly, and authentically.
 - Be asynchronous when it helps.
-- Practicality beats purity.

-That last one means that, if you have a way to help a customer and the need is great but it means making an exception to your typical department practices, do it.

 Here's [Kat Gaines](https://www.linkedin.com/in/katgaines/), a former colleague of mine from PagerDuty and a great support professional, giving smart advice on support teams.